 Our 27-acre farm is situated in the hinterland six kilometres from the bay and seven kilometres from the ocean.
 We are located one hour from Melbourne at Red Hill, in the beautiful wine-growing region of the Mornington Peninsula, Victoria.
 Our rich volcanic soils, cool climate and 'between the bays' location is the ideal place for growing good food and wine.
-We planted our vineyard in 2008 and are now producing wonderful wine for you to enjoy or share with friends as a thoughtful gift.
+We planted our vineyard in 2008 and our winery is producing wonderful wine for you to enjoy or share with friends as a thoughtful gift.

 We grow a huge range of seasonal vegetables along with a growing collection of herbs.
 Our fresh ingredients are used to make our delicious tapas dishes as well as relishes and chutneys.
 As the farm changes with the seasons, our produce varies and allows us to explore new, fresh tastes.
 Herbs and vegetables are picked daily so we are always using the freshest ingredients from the farm.

 Recently, we have planted a Bush Food Garden filled with native Australain plants to use in our kitchen and soon we will offer a Bush Food Cooking Experience to share our knowledge with visitors.
 We have also created a Hops Paddock which is the start of our new Kelpie Brewing Beer business.
 Stay tuned for more news on these exciting new projects!